50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 10. Birthday Party Packages

 Depending on your team’s skills and resources, you can offer packages for kids and adults.
 Do you have access to costumed entertainers willing to volunteer their time?
 Bakeries willing to donate cakes and goodies to a good cause?
 Extra party favors and supplies at your office?
 All of this can be assembled into some memorable events people are willing to bid top dollar for!
+Make sure to use the resources available to you to gather items for auctions.
+Put everything together in a basket and you’ll be ready to go!

 11. Childcare Services